 Regarding Internet Governance issues, he was in 1998 a member of the gTLD Policy Oversight Committee that discussed the gTLD process, a process that later turned into ICANN.
 After the WSIS process, in 2006, he was involved in the creation of the Internet Governance Forum where Fältström was a member of the Multistakeholder Advisory Group for three years and then advisor to the Chair for two years.
-He has been an appointed advisor to the Swedish IT Minister since 2003, member of ICANN Security and Stability Committee since 2005 and it's Chair since 2011.
-2014 he was appointed to the Research Advisory Network of the Global Commission of Internet Governance.
-He is and has been a member of numerous other advisory groups and investigations related to Internet during the years, both public and private sector including: ICANN, Packet Clearing House, Telio, HotSIP,Yubico, Swedish Regulator PTS, Telia-Sonera International Carrier, Tele2, .SE, Swedish and USGovernment and the European Comission.
+He has been an appointed advisor to the Swedish IT Minister since 2003, member of the ICANN Security and Stability Committee since 2005 and it's Chair since 2011.
+In 2014 he was appointed to the Research Advisory Network of the Global Commission of Internet Governance.
+He is and has been a member of numerous other advisory groups and investigations related to the Internet, both public and private sector including: ICANN, Packet Clearing House, Telio, HotSIP,Yubico, Swedish Regulator PTS, Telia-Sonera International Carrier, Tele2, .SE, Swedish and USGovernment and the European Commission.

 For more information about Fältström and the projects he has been involved in visit this page.